 Why you should choose you inner circle wisely

-This we believe, rings truer than ever... so choose these people wisely.
+This I believe, rings truer than ever... so choose these people wisely.

 Let us put things into perspective.